We’d probably all agree that our businesses need some form of IT support to run smoothly.

 In 2018, the most popular method for hackers to spread viruses is the email service.
 They can target businesses with what seems to be genuine messages containing urgent invoices or tax information, which once opened can cause all sorts of security incidents.
 You and your staff should be extremely cautious when opening emails, even if they seem to come from someone you know.
 Ransomware attacks are frequent these days, so it is more important than ever to keep your environment secure.

 There are several free options that you may choose, for instance:

 - antivirus solutions – Avira (can be used also on MAC and Linux), Avast, AVG etc;

 - firewall solutions – ZoneAlarm, Comodo, GlassWire, TinyWall (gives you the ability to adjust Windows’ own firewall solution even more), etc.

 Keeping software up to date is extremely important too.
 Everything from individual applications or browser plugins to the operating system itself should be set to automatically update if possible.

 Networking Monitoring Services

-You may want to enforce specific restrictions and permissions on who can use you network in different situations, for example, giving full access to guests connecting to the Wifi, is not something a cyber security expert would do.
+You may want to enforce specific restrictions and permissions on who can use your network in different situations, for example, giving full access to guests connecting to the Wifi, is not something a cybersecurity expert would do.
 As you probably know, security is in the detail.